WARDS RIVER NSW

 A fair machine for the time.
 One of Yates' IH - R or V series ?
 Clearing at Frances St. in town.

-And the cause of all the above
+And the cause of the above

 A small Kodak 8mm wind up movie camera that I persuaded my parents to buy for me in 1963.

-One of the cheapest 8mm movie cameras around then - £16 (about $550 in 2024).
+One of the cheapest 8mm movie cameras around back then - £16 (about $550 in 2024).

 With a small fixed focus lens the the image quality isn't great, but given the